1234zou/MOKIT/README.md

 Note that you need to run `source ~/.bashrc` or exit the terminal as well as re-login, in order to activate newly written environment variables.

 ### Option 4: Build from Source
+The latest version of MOKIT source code can be downloaded [here](https://jeanwsr.gitlab.io/mokit-doc-mdbook/chap2-3.html).

 * Prerequisites
     - Fortran compiler: `ifort`(>=2017) or `gfortran`(>=4.8.5)
     - Intel MKL(recommended) or [OpenBLAS](https://github.com/xianyi/OpenBLAS)